-Victor Anand Coelho is Professor of Music at Boston University, co-Director of the Center for Early Music Studies, and a faculty member in the American and New England Studies Program.
-He is a graduate of Berkeley (BA) and UCLA (PhD), and a Fellow of Villa I Tatti, The Harvard University Center for Italian Renaissance Studies in Florence.
-From 2007 to 2011, he was Associate Provost for Undergraduate Education at Boston University and produced the University's "One BU" report on undergraduate education.
+Victor Anand Coelho is Professor of Music and Chair ad interim of the Department of Musicology and Ethnomusicology at Boston University.
+He is also co-Director of the Center for Early Music Studies, and a faculty member in the American and New England Studies Program.
+A graduate of Berkeley (BA) and UCLA (PhD), and a Fellow of Villa I Tatti, The Harvard University Center for Italian Renaissance Studies in Florence, from 2007-2011, he was Associate Provost for Undergraduate Education at Boston University and produced the University's "One BU" report on undergraduate education.

-A musicologist, performer, and educator of international distinction, he works primarily in the areas of Renaissance music, popular culture, media, and technology, with a particular interest in interdisciplinary approaches and cross-cultural perspectives.
-As a specialist on popular music, he is interested in African-American music, rock history, blues, improvisation, and performance issues, and appears regularly in newspapers, radio, films, and other media as a specialist on the music of the Rolling Stones, the blues, trends in higher education, and technology.
+A musicologist, performer, and educator of international distinction, he works primarily in the areas of Renaissance music and popular culture, with a particular interest in interdisciplinary approaches and cross-cultural perspectives.
+As a specialist on popular music, he is interested in African-American music, rock history, blues, improvisation, and performance issues, and appears regularly in newspapers, radio, films, and other media as a specialist on the music of the Rolling Stones, the blues, trends in higher education, media, and technology.

 He has held visiting appointments at the University of Wisconsin-Madison (1984-5), the Ecole Normale Supérieure in Paris (1990), the University of Melbourne (1992), and Cornell University (1995).
 In 2004 he was Visiting Professor at Villa I Tatti in Florence.
 From 1986-2005 he taught at the University of Calgary, where he was named University Professor, and was cited as one of the university's "most popular profs" by the Maclean's Guide to Canadian Universities; he also won a teaching award from the Students' Union.